 - Dragonslayer, when Galen entered the dragon's lair to rescue the princess.

-- Legend.
-Jack and his friends enter Darkness' lair to rescue Lilly and the unicorn.
+- Legend (1985).
+Jack and his friends enter Darkness' lair to rescue Lili and the unicorn.

 - In Alfred Hitchcock's Rear Window, Jeffries (convalescent with a broken foot) helplessly watches his girlfriend Lisa checking out the villain's